 The world of knives runs deep and can ba minefield for anybody who does not know the finer details of knives.
 From types of steel and Damascus steel mixtures to the stunning Japanese traditional knives.

-There are a million different knives out there, and a lot of them are tailor-made to a specific task.
-To the home cook, this all of these variations of knives can be confusing and overwhelming when you consider the price of good quality knives.
+Any chef would gladly check out this range of Japanese knives to add to their kitchen accessories.
+Of course, there are a million different knives out there, and a lot of them are tailor-made to a specific task.
+To the home cook, all of these variations of knives can be confusing and overwhelming when you consider the price of good quality knives.
 In the below, we will cover the only 4 knives that a home cook needs to make the best of their time in the kitchen.

 The one knife to rule them all.
 The chef’s knife is truly the hero in any kitchen, there are very few tasks that can’t be performed with a chef’s knife.
 There are two main styles of chef’s knives to choose from: